OISF/suricata/doc/userguide/upgrade.rst

   <datasets_security>` and :ref:`Datasets File Locations
   <datasets_file_locations>` for more information.
 - Lua rules are now disabled by default (change also introduced in 6.0.13), see :ref:`lua-detection`.
+- Support for JA4 has been added.
+JA4 hashes will be computed when explicitly enabled or a rule uses `ja4.hash`.
+JA4 hashes are output under a restricted set of conditions (see below):

 Removals
 ~~~~~~~~